 “Perhaps the most profound issue surrounding my receipt of this prize is the fact that I am the commander-in-chief of a nation in the midst of two wars.
 One of these wars is winding down.
 The other is a conflict that America did not seek; one in which we are joined by 43 other countries — including Norway — in an effort to defend ourselves and all nations from further attacks,” he said, setting up a speech that sought to explore the conundrum of war and peace in the post-Sept.
 11 world.

-Obama's Nobel acceptance speech was a self-effacing and deeply personal exploration of what is a “just war” and what is a “just peace.”
+It was a self-effacing and deeply personal exploration of what is a “just war” and what is a “just peace.”

 Obama used all of his gifts of intellect and oratory to define the use of war in an age of terror.
 He drew on the lessons of history and what he called “the purpose of faith” on how best to achieve lasting peace at a pivotal point in world history when we are confronted by the swirling threats of terrorism and nuclear proliferation.

 “Negotiations cannot convince Al Qaeda’s leaders to lay down their arms.
 To say that force is sometimes necessary is not a call to cynicism — it is a recognition of history; the imperfections of man and the limits of reason,” Obama said.